JesusC0der/Raspi-Drive/README.md

 And either a USB stick or a USB hard drive.

+## Setup USB Drive or USB Stick
+1. Plug the hard drive or USB stick into your computer
+2. Open Disk Utility if you are using a mac computer or Windows Explorer if your are using a Windows Computer
+3. For Windows users right click on the drive and click format
+4. For Mac users select the drive then click erase
+5. When you get to the format/erase page format the drive to be ExFat then click Erase/Start
+6. Let it load until it says complete then make sure its formated in ExFat
+7. Eject the drive from your computer

 ## Setup Raspberry Pi
 1. Flash Rasbian Lite on to the micro sd card.
 [Download Latest Version Here.](https://downloads.raspberrypi.org/raspbian_lite_latest)
 2. Unzip the downloaded file.